Semi-Markov Processes in Open Quantum Systems. III. Large Deviations of First Passage Time Statistics: Abstract

 \section{Abstract}

-A semi-Markov process method is used to calculate large deviations of first passage time statistics of counting variables in open quantum systems.
-The core formula is an equation of poles.
-Although it also calculates large deviations of counting statistics of the same variables, the degrees of the equation are distinct with respect to the two statistics.
-Because the former is usually lower than the latter in the quantum case, analytical solutions for the first passage time statistics are possible.
-We illustrate these results via a driven two-level quantum system and apply them to explore quantum violations of the classical kinetic and thermodynamic uncertainty relations.
+{In a specific class of open quantum systems with finite and fixed numbers of collapsed quantum states, the semi-Markov process method is used to calculate the large deviations of the first passage time statistics.
+The core formula is an equation of poles, which is also applied in determining the scaled generating functions (SCGFs) of the counting statistics.
+For simple counting variables, the SCGFs of the first passage time statistics are derived by finding the largest modulus of the roots of this equation with respect to the $z$-transform parameter and then calculating its logarithm.
+The procedure is analogous to that of solving for the SCGFs of the counting statistics.
+However, for current-like variables, the method generally fails unless the equation of pole is simplified to a quadratic form.
+The fundamental reason for this lies in the nonuniqueness between the roots and the region of convergence for the joint transform.
+We illustrate these results via a resonantly driven two-level quantum system, where for several counting variables the solutions to the SCGFs of the first passage time are analytically obtained.
+Furthermore, we apply these functions to investigate quantum violations of the classical kinetic and thermodynamic uncertainty relations.}